FilipDem/Domoticz-BMW-plugin/README.md

 If there are requests to integrate other information/functions, please leave a message.

-Currently only support for European vehicles.
+Currently the plugin does not support BMW Connected Drive cars in China and USA.

 ## Installation (linux)
 Follow this procedure to install the plugin.